-The Pan-London procedures should be applied when there is an allegation that any person who works with children, in connection with their employment or voluntary activity, has:
+The LADO should always be contacted when there is an allegation that any person who works with children has:

 Behaved in a way that has harmed a child, or may have harmed a child;